Jason-Wang1245/COMP3000Assignment3Question1/README.md

 Execution:

     The Java class file is under src/Main.java

+    Set your username and password for String user and String password (line 7 and 8)

     The 4 functions can be called within the if(conn != null) block, which I have also included the examples I used during my demo video